goldsky-io/docs-v1/src/pages/mirror/sinks/webhooks.md

 description: Receive real-time HTTP POST requests to on-chain changes to your subgraphs.
 ---

-Power discord notifications, back-end operations, orderbooks, and more with webhooks.
+Power Discord notifications, back-end operations, orderbooks, and more with webhooks.

 Receive real-time HTTP POST requests to your backends whenever a subgraph indexes a new event.